RTC on Community Living Research Projects

 Community Engagement Initiative Knowledge Translation (KT) Project (R-10).
 This study, an expansion of the Community Engagement Evaluation (CEE) project tested in the RRTC/MCIL, uses a grassroots community engagement technique to assess both the efficacy of the CEE method to address recreation access for this population and effective knowledge translation methods for using the CEE.

 Building Capacity for Full Community Participation (R-11).
 This study examines whether an existing Community Participation Training and Technical Assistance (CPTTA) intervention effectively enables CILs to more successfully bring about community and systems change to create more opportunities for civic engagement and community participation for people with disabilities.

 Topics: Advocacy, Civic Involvement, Community Engagement, Online Training, Training

 The Center also conducted two systematic scoping reviews (numbered "SSR") of the literature:

-- Updating a Systematic Scoping Review of the Literature on Healthcare Use and Receipt of Clinical Preventive Services by People with Disabilities (SSR-2).
-This project extends by two years a review conducted by the DRRP on Health Disparities for the years 2000-2009.
+Updating a Systematic Scoping Review of the Literature on Healthcare Use and Receipt of Clinical Preventive Services by People with Disabilities (SSR-2).
 The purpose is to assess the literature and identify gaps in it regarding how persons with disabilities use clinical preventive services in order to address subsequent interventions.